 “The ‘AfD’ wants to destroy our democracy”, Angela Merkel said at a meeting on Tuesday, according to participants.
 This was their agenda.
 “We see it at the Bundestag week by week.”
 Merkel reiterated there would be no cooperation between her conservative CDU and the so-called ‘Alternative for Germany’, a week after the Erfurt scandal.

-Germany’s constitution is based on the so-called Liberal Democratic Basic Order (‘freiheitlich-demokratische Grundordnung’).
+Germany’s constitution is based on the Liberal Democratic Basic Order (‘freiheitlich-demokratische Grundordnung’).
 It describes the kind of democracy Germany is.
 Organizations which seem to intend to lever out that order will soon have the Federal Office for the Protection of the Constitution (BfV) on their tails.

 The “Examination Case”